fdch/puradata/README.md

 * The translation character set is bound to pd's comments character set.

 In other words: **use at your own risk**, keep a backup of original patches, and check every translated patch just in case.

-# PDDIR:

-To change where pd is, go inside both template and translate and change the PDDIR variable to your installation.